HarshitRuwali/dotfiles/README.md

 Picom/Compton:
- - I on Arch Based system so for me its Picom.
+ - I am on Arch Based system so for me its Picom.
 And for Debian based system is Compton.

 ## Ref's: